zot4plan/Zot4Plan/README.md

 * Save and Load Implementation

-    - Users can save their calendar by selection the download button, which the schedule will be downloaded as a json file
+    - Users can save their calendar by selecting the download button, which the schedule will be downloaded as a json file

     - The upload feature will take a json file of the schedule and load that saved version

 ### **How to Run Program Locally**

 ---

-Open 2 terminals: one is for client and the other is for server
-    cd to client folder: npm start
-    cd to server folder: node server.js
+1. Open two terminal simultaneously

 ### **External Libraries**